storca/ArdUnground/README.md

 More functions to come here, this is just a draft of the library

 Post the PWS data to WeatherUnderground :
-Where 'timestamp' is optional, it's "now" by default : the timestamp "now" will be interpreted as the current time (UTC) by the rapidfire server.
-See http://wiki.wunderground.com/index.php/PWS_-_Upload_Protocol_
+Where 'timestamp' is optional, it's "now" by default : the timestamp "now" will be interpreted as the current time (UTC+0) by the rapidfire server.
+The content of the 'timestamp' variable will be url escaped automaticly, no need to do it.
+See http://wiki.wunderground.com/index.php/PWS_-_Upload_Protocol_ for more information
 ```Arduino
 WeatherStation.post(EthernetClient client, String timestamp = "now");
 ```